 In spite of the time we all spend on our computers these days, mobile app usage is overtaking the desktop: 51% of total time spent online in the US is on a mobile device.
-With this trend comes a challenge: how can your developers come up to speed fast enough to build cross-platform mobile apps, including all the types of devices in the hands—or on the wrists—of your users?
+With this trend comes a challenge: how can your developers come up to speed fast enough to develop cross-platform mobile apps, including all the types of devices in the hands—or on the wrists—of your users?

 Enter Xamarin—a free, open source framework from Microsoft which can revolutionize your cross-platform development by shaving time and cost to build and maintain mobile apps.

-In What Your Boss Should Know About Xamarin, Dave Todaro explained the advantages of using Xamarin for mobile application development, including:
+Previously, we’ve explained the advantages of using Xamarin for mobile application development, including:

 When tackling a client mobile app a few years ago, time to market was essential.
 We briefly evaluated the idea of writing the app natively in Java for Android and Swift for iOS.
 What we quickly realized is we’d be doing twice the work—both now and over time as we enhanced the app.